 What Do Scouts Do?

 Some of the best things about Cub Scouting are the activities the Scouts (and sometimes you) get to do: camping, hiking, racing model cars, going on field trips, or doing projects that help our community and the people who live here.
 Cub Scouting means “doing.”
 All our activities are designed to have the boys doing something and by “doing” they learn some very valuable life lessons.

 Do the Parents Have a Role?

 Yes.
 As a program for the entire family, Cub Scouting can teach your child a wholesome system of values and beliefs while building and strengthening relationships among family members.
 Scouting gives you a pretty neat platform to equip your child.
 We provide other mentors to help your child grow but you are also an important part of their development in scouting.
-Your role decreases as your son gets older.
+Your role decreases as your child gets older.

 We don’t expect a parent to leap right in, but we do require adults to attend and engage at every meeting, outing and hike.
 Be warned though, Cub Scouting might affect you as it affects your child and you might eventually get ‘the fever’ that many of our leaders got from Scouting.
 Our current Leaders will be here to guide and support you 100% of the way.
 But you are encouraged to go at your own pace.

 How Old (or young) Can a youth be to Join?

 Cub Scouting is for boys and girls in the first through fifth grades, or 7 to 10 years of age.
 Youth who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouts, but they are eligible to join a Scouts BSA Troop.